molecularwebxr/pdb2ar-templates/README.md

 This project is manintained by [Fabio Cortés](https://www.fjcr.pro/) and [Luciano Abriata](http://labriataphd.altervista.org/) from the [Laboratory of Biomolecular Modeling](https://www.epfl.ch/labs/lbm/) at [École Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch/) in Switzerland.

+This work was funded by Agora grant CRARP2_202370 from the [Swiss National Science Foundation](https://www.snf.ch/fr) and grant number 21033 from the [Hasler Foundation](https://haslerstiftung.ch/en/welcome-to-the-hasler-foundation/) to LAA.

 See the [LICENSE](LICENSE) for details.